alisdairjsmyth/automate-dv-demo/README.md

 It has been updated:
 * To persist dbt documentation in Unity Catalog
 * To utilise native hashes (binary rather than string)
-* To implement datacContracts for hub and link materialisations
+* To implement Data Contracts for hub and link materialisations
 * To include Constraints definitions of primary keys and foreign keys - so they are reflected in Unity Catalog
 * To include Data Tests to verify integrity of primary keys and foreign keys
+* To implement snake case naming convention for object and column names
+* To apply dbt linting
+* To include pre-commit hooks

 ---